firebase/genkit/docs/codelabs/codelab-chat-with-a-pdf.md

    import fs from 'fs';
    ```

-1. Read the name of the PDF file from the command line.
+1. Read the PDF filename that was passed in from the command line.

    ```typescript
      // 1: get command line arguments